 Students under the age of 21 years who are in undergraduate programs such as nursing, dental hygiene, or allied health professional curricula are required to live on campus unless they are married or living with their parents.
 A student who desires to live off campus, but who does not meet the necessary qualifications, must file a petition with the dean of student affairs.
 This should be done well in advance of registration to allow the student adequate time to plan.
 For a petition form, stop by the Office of Student Affairs or call (909) 558-4510 .

 Yes.
-Coming visti us in January 2015!
+January 25, 2015!
 Watch our web site for more information and to RSVP.
-Some programs may also have information sessions.
+Some programs may also have information sessions throughout the year.
 Inquire with your desired department.
 You may also schedule an advising appointment by contacting our SAHP departments and a campus tour by checking our prospective student section at www.llu.edu.